 Review report The purpose of this product and target groups The Stannah stairlifts is conceived for people with mobility impairments, balance/equilibrium issues or low energy and limited endurance.
 It provides a way to get up and down stairs in order to access multiple levels and eliminate the need to climb stairs without having to undertake the major renovations required to install an elevator.
 It could allow people to "age-in-place" and avoid the financial and personal implications related to moving.
 Performance of the product (efficacy, usability, safety, reliability, durability) The different Stannah stairlift models have an appealing modern design and a solid appearance.
 According to the product's description, the Stannah stairlifts could accommodate clients weighing up to 350 pounds.
 Additionally, the slow and smooth movement of the Stannah stairlift makes it comfortable for the users.
 The chair and remote controls are fairly easy to understand.
 The chair swivels, making it easier to get on and off the seat safely.
 The Stannah stairlifts require enough floor space clearance at the top and bottom of the staircase to ensure transfer safety.
 Another safety feature to consider is the fact that the stairlift takes up a considerable width of the stair case.
 This can impact the walkability of the staircase for other people in the house.
-Among the different safety features in place with this product, there is a back-up battery that activates in case of power-outage so that users are not at risk of being stuck in the middle of a staircase.
+Among the different safety features in place with this product, there two fire rated batteries that activate in case of power-outage so that users are not at risk of being stuck in the middle of a staircase.
 Moreover, the stairlift will stop if an item or a pet is on the stairs.
 A key is required to activate the system, which would prevent small children from playing with it.
-The company also offers a 24/7 support line for emergencies.
-Even though it is adjustable to different home environments, it requires a trained installer.
+Incorporates numerous safety features including sensors which will: Even though it is adjustable to different home environments, it is required to be safely installed by a factory trained Stannah technician.
 Some types of railing require regular maintenance.
 The company advertises that they offer complete services for the installation and maintenance.
 Table 1.
 Safety considerations Clients considering equipping their house with a stair lift should have the opportunity to try out the product at the closest store location.
 Ensure the person using the stairlift has adequate:

-- Capacity or help to transfer safely to the stairlift chair - Trunk stability in the sitting position - Cognitive capacity to operate the stairlift - Space clearance both at the bottom and at the top of the stairs to complete transfers
+- Capacity or help to transfer safely to the stairlift chair - Trunk stability in the sitting position - Cognitive capacity to operate the stairlift - Space clearance both at the bottom and at the top of the stairs to complete transfers CAOT Product Recognition Program